In Situ – fabienne leclerc, Romainville, Grand Paris

 For the past twenty years, In Situ – fabienne leclerc has strived to present a plural vision of contemporary art, developing a roster that spans four continents, promoting young and emerging artists in France and internationally while supporting its established artists over the long term and remaining actively engaged in dialogue with both global and local cultures.

-For this new edition of Art-O-Rama, we are focusing our presentation around young and emerging creation by bringing together the works of Daniele Genadry (Lebanon), Vivien Roubaud (France) and We Are The Painters (France), three artistic practices that engage with each other while highlighting their artistic mediums and practices.
+The Art-o-rama’s presentation focuses on young and emerging creation by bringing together the works of Daniele Genadry (Lebanon), Vivien Roubaud (France) and We Are The Painters (France), three artistic practices that engage with each other while highlighting their artistic mediums and practices.

 Daniele Genadry, based between Lebanon and USA, works with various media to examine how distance, light and movement affect visual experiences.
 Her practice is focused around the relationship of painting and photography, and through it she considers the potential of an image to generate its own temporality (light), and how a mediated field of vision can sensitize our perception.